topxeq/gox/README.md

 get global variable

-The global value "argsG" could be used for retrieve command-line arguments, and the first element(the Gox executable) is removed.
+The global value "argsG" could be used for retrieve command-line arguments, and the first element(the Gox executable) is usually removed.
 If you need the whole command-line, use os.Args instead.

 ---

+#### scriptPathG

+holds the full script path(include the file name), for network scenes, will be ""(empty string)

 ### Functions